 - Combine the chocolate, sugar, milk and butter in a medium sauce pan.
 Cook over medium-heat until melted (about 6-7 minutes).

 - Bring to a light boil, stirring constantly (about 5 minutes).
 Once it has come to a light boil, immediately remove from heat.
 Then stir in vanilla.
+Add a pinch of salt if desired.
 Allow to cool for 5 to 10 minutes.
 It will thicken as it cools.

-- Store in the refrigerator for up to 1 month.
+- Store in a closed jar in the refrigerator for up to 1 month.
 Reheat in microwave in 30-second intervals until warm.

 Around Christmas time, I love serving this hot fudge over peppermint ice cream with candy canes on top.
 SO delicious!